-Note – If you are currently enrolled as a graduate student at the University of Florida, you cannot submit an online application.
-You must submit a paper application directly to the Office of Graduate Education.
-Your undergraduate transcripts and GRE scores are already part of your online record.
+- Prior graduate students (not enrolled for two consecutive terms) must complete the online application for readmission: http://www.admissions.ufl.edu/prospectivegraduate.html SUBMIT TO: http://biomed.med.ufl.edu/admissions/applications/online-submission-of-supporting-documentation/ (readmission form, personal statement, letters of recommendation) Your undergraduate transcripts and GRE scores are already part of your online record.
 You will need to provide new personal statements and letters of recommendation and other information that has changed since you enrolled as a graduate student.
-Please contact the Office of Graduate Education for details (firstname.lastname@example.org).
-If you are a UF undergraduate student, you submit an online application like everyone else.

-The invited applicants will interview with four IDP faculty members.
-Every effort is made to ensure that applicants can meet with faculty representing their advanced program of interest.
-The interview process provides an excellent opportunity for applicants to obtain a first-hand perspective on the IDP faculty and students, and on the University of Florida and Gainesville.
+The invited applicants will interview with four faculty members.
+Every effort is made to ensure that applicants can meet with faculty representing their concentration of interest.
+The interview process provides an excellent opportunity for applicants to obtain a first-hand perspective on the faculty and students, UF and Gainesville.